rail-pay/rail/packages/join-server/README.md

 # Vault Join Server

-This is a gatekeeper HTTP server for requiring Vault members to fulfil certain requirements in order to join a Vault.
-Example use cases are limiting members to users of a certain application by requiring an application secret to be passed along with the join request, or preventing bots by requiring users to complete a CAPTCHA.
+This is a gatekeeper HTTP server for requiring Vault beneficiaries to fulfil certain requirements in order to join a Vault.
+Example use cases are limiting beneficiaries to users of a certain application by requiring an application secret to be passed along with the join request, or preventing bots by requiring users to complete a CAPTCHA.

 The process of joining a Vault is generally as follows:
 - At Vault creation time, a `joinPartAgent` Ethereum address is configured on the Vault smart contract.
-The `joinPartAgent` is able to add members to the Vault.
+The `joinPartAgent` is able to add beneficiaries to the Vault.
 - This Vault join server is configured with the private key for the `joinPartAgent` address.
-- When a member wants to join via the Vault application, a HTTP request is sent to this join server.
+- When a beneficiary wants to join via the Vault application, a HTTP request is sent to this join server.
-- The join server validates the join request (by validating app secret, captcha, or whatever is needed), and then makes a blockchain transaction to add the member to the Vault.
+- The join server validates the join request (by validating app secret, captcha, or whatever is needed), and then makes a blockchain transaction to add the beneficiary to the Vault.

 Vault builder teams can easily [extend](#extending) the validation logic and run their own join server.
 Implementing any kind of join request validation logic is possible.